 In addition to the four core courses required of all students, five hours of electives are required.
 These electives may be in any area of chemistry or may be in related areas such as biology or math.
-Permission of the M.S. coordinator is required to take courses outside the area of chemistry.
+Permission of the MS coordinator is required to take courses outside the area of chemistry.
 It may be wise to select your last elective after you have selected your research area, since a particular elective may help you in your research project.
 However, you should be aware that not all elective courses can be offered every year and should plan your course of study accordingly.

 The remaining hours consist of research-related courses.
 Chemistry Research (CHEM 6870) is generally taken in the fall semester of your second year; in it you write the introductory chapter of your thesis.
-Thesis Research (CHEM 6640) is a variable credit pass/fail course that may be taken multiple times (A maximum of 8 hours will count toward the 30 hours to graduate.)
-Chemistry Seminar (CHEM 6800) is also required of all students, and should be taken in your last semester in the program (including summers).
+Thesis Research (CHEM 6640) is a variable credit pass/fail course that may be taken multiple times.
+A maximum of 8 hours will count toward the minimum 30 hours to graduate.
+A maximum number of 19 total CHEM 6640 hours is permitted; the extra hours is provided as a buffer in case unforeseen events delaying your research (e.g., equipment damage, problems in solving research question, etc.) should you need to register for more research hours.
+With regard to possible issues to qualify for federal financial aid, it is best to register for the minimum required CHEM 6640 hrs per semester and then load up on any remaining required CHEM 6640 hrs during your terminal semester.
+Chemistry Seminar (CHEM 6800) is also required of all students, and should be taken only in your last semester in the program (including summers).
+Note that if you register too soon, this may result in getting an incomplete grade, "I", which if left unmonitored can change into a failing grade, "F".